Harry Gill (gymnast)

 Harry Gill (1881 – 1968) was a British gymnast.
 He competed in the men's team event at the 1908 Summer Olympics.

 Gill was a member of the Powell's Tillery Gymnastics Club of Abertillery, formed in 1903, and is recorded as a member of the team in 1904, in which year he was a member of the team that competed in the club's first competition, against a team from Newport.
 He captained the Powell's Tillery team that won the Welsh Amateur Gymnastics Shield in 1906 and the team that were runners-up in 1907.
 He subsequently became an instructor.

+He was a member of the Abertillery District Council from 1931 to 1934.
+In 1936, he was sentenced to twelve months imprisonment after being found guilty on fifty counts of embezzlement during his time as secretary of Powell's Tillery team.